 Eligible students are notified by mail.
 The majority of awards are made during the months of May, June, July, and August for students entering for the fall semester, and November and December for students entering for the spring semester.
-Eligible students receive a Financial Aid Award Letter. outlining awards being offered, and terms and conditions of the awards.
-This award letter may also be accessed via WebAdvisor.
+Eligible students receive a Financial Aid Award Letter, outlining awards being offered, and terms and conditions of the awards.
 Most awards are based upon financial need, and eligible students generally are awarded a combination of types of awards, referred to as a "financial aid package."
 This "package" is usually a combination of grant/ scholarship, loan, and work-study opportunities.
+You may also view your financial aid package using the WebAdvisor.